 - Act as a liaison between those interested in hosting mobile vaccination clinics and vaccine providers, onsite testing, and community outreach services

 - Develop interventions and tools to help optimize completion of the COVID-19 series to close the gap between first and second doses

 - Provide financial support ($10-20 grocery cards) to offset costs (transportation, childcare, missed wages) to decrease barriers to vaccine access- subject to available funds

 - Maintain an easy-to-use calendar of local COVID-19 vaccine events

 North Carolina COVID-19 Metrics

-Newly Reported Cases
+Reported Cases by Week

 *Historically Marginalized Populations are defined as individuals, groups and communities that have historically and systematically been denied access to services, resources and power relationships across economic, political and cultural dimensions as a result of systemic, durable and persistent racism, discrimination and other forms of oppression.